Contact us today for a free quote.

 What is an ecological survey for planning permission?

-An ecological survey is conducted to analyse the ecology impact of a proposed development on the flora and fauna, including habitats and protected species, in the site.
+An ecological survey is conducted to analyse the ecology impact of a proposed development on the flora and fauna, habitats, and species in the site.
 It evaluates the overall ecological implications that the development might cause and recommends measures to mitigate any negative effects.

 Conducting an ecological survey also prompts developers to adhere to relevant environmental laws and regulations.
 If any protected habitats or species are identified during the survey, developers will be required to create mitigation and compensation plans.